jwyamaguchi/cse15l-lab-reports/lab-report-1-week-2.md

 This command copies a file or folder.
 ```

----
 ```
-Ths screenshot showcases these different commands in action.
+This screenshot showcases the different commands in action.
 What I did is:
 1. logged into host server
 2. made a new folder called test1
 3. showed the contents in the current directory